 Goat tallow and lamb tallow are also available in some places.

-You can also make venison tallow, elk tallow, and bison tallow.
+You can also make venison tallow, elk tallow, or bison tallow.
 Really, most any four-legged ruminant yields tallow when you render fat from the hunk of fat (suet) that develops internally near the kidneys.

 If you want to spend a pretty penny, you can even buy Wagyu Beef Tallow, made from coveted Wagyu cattle.
 Their fat is generally softer and has a lower melting point than regular beef fat…so the tallow is spoon-able and easier to work with when cooking, but it’s expensive.